Missouri hosts Eastern Washington following Cook’s 25-point game - WTOP News

 Columbia, Missouri; Monday, 7 p.m.
 EST

-BOTTOM LINE: Eastern Washington plays Missouri after Andrew Cook scored 25 points in Eastern Washington’s 93-86 victory against the Seattle U Redhawks.
+BOTTOM LINE: Eastern Washington visits Missouri after Andrew Cook scored 25 points in Eastern Washington’s 93-86 victory against the Seattle U Redhawks.

-Missouri finished 8-24 overall last season while going 6-11 at home.
-The Tigers averaged 12.1 assists per game on 25.2 made field goals last season.
+Missouri finished 6-11 at home a season ago while going 8-24 overall.
+The Tigers averaged 13.4 points off of turnovers, 9.7 second-chance points and 17.7 bench points last season.

-Eastern Washington went 15-4 in Big Sky action and 10-9 on the road last season.
-The Eagles averaged 80.8 points per game last season, 34.1 in the paint, 15.3 off of turnovers and 9.9 on fast breaks.
+Eastern Washington finished 21-11 overall a season ago while going 10-9 on the road.
+The Eagles averaged 80.8 points per game while allowing opponents to score 75.2 last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.